Hi, my name is Irene Triendl and I do marketing strategy for B2B tech companies.

 …read this interview I did with Illuminate Financial…

-…or you could, of course, always email me.
+…or you could, of course, always drop me a note.